zenstreamz/AIOStreams/README.md

 Combines streams from other addons into one and provides much greater customisation:

 - Change the format of the resutls
-- Filter all results by resolution, quality, visual tags.
+- Filter all results by resolution, quality, visual tags, audio tags, encodes.
-- Sort all results by quality, resolution, size, cached, visual tags, seeders
+- Sort all results by quality, resolution, size, cached, visual tags, audio tags, encodes, seeders.
 - Prioritise specific languages
 - Specify a minimum and/or maximum size